robballou/formui/README.md

 The FormUI is a developer API meant to help build Drupal forms with Drupal's Form API.
 In short, it's an object-oriented wrapper around the Form API that is boiled down to an actual form array.

-This is an alpha "release" and this API can change at any time!
+This is an alpha release and this API can change at any time!
+Questions and issues welcome.

+## Installation

+### Drush

+    drush dl formui && drush en formui

+### Git

+    git clone git@github.com:robballou/formui.git --branch=7.x-1.x formui
+    drush en formui

 ## Usage